JMuckian94/MSP4_LastLife/README.md

     -   #### Viewing and Navigation

-        1. As a Shopper, I want to easily understand the main purpose of the site and learn more about the business.
+        1. As a User, I want to easily understand the main purpose of the site and learn more about the business.
-        2. As a Shopper, I want to be able to view a list of products and select some to purchase.
+        2. As a User, I want to be able to view a list of products and select some to purchase.
-        3. As a Shopper, I want to view individual product details so I can identify the appearance, condition, price, description and location.
+        3. As a User, I want to view individual product details so I can identify the appearance, condition, price, description and location.
-        4. As a Shopper, I want to quickly identify deals, clearance items and special offers so I can take advantage of special savings on items I'd like to purchase.
+        4. As a User, I want to quickly identify deals, clearance items and special offers so I can take advantage of special savings on items I'd like to purchase.
-        5. As a Shopper, I want to easily view the total of my purchases at any time so I can svoid spending too much or make a mispurchase.
+        5. As a User, I want to easily view the total of my purchases at any time so I can svoid spending too much or make a mispurchase.

     -   #### Registration and User Accounts

-        1. As a Site User, I want to register for an account so I can have a personal account and be able to view my user profile.
+        1. As a User, I want to register for an account so I can have a personal account and be able to view my user profile.
-        2. As a Site User, I want to login or logout so I can access my personal account information.
+        2. As a User, I want to login or logout so I can access my personal account information.
-        3. As a Site User, I want an option to recover password in case I forget it so I can regain access to my account.
+        3. As a User, I want an option to recover password in case I forget it so I can regain access to my account.
-        4. As a Site User, I want to recieve an email confirmation after registering so I can verify that my account registration was successful
+        4. As a User, I want to recieve an email confirmation after registering so I can verify that my account registration was successful
-        5. As a Site User, I want to have a personalized user profile so I can view my personal order history and order confirmations, and save my payment information.
+        5. As a User, I want to have a personalized user profile so I can view my personal order history and order confirmations, and save my payment information.

     -   #### Sorting and Searching

-        1. As a Shopper, I want to sort the list of available products so I can easily identify the best-selling, best-priced, or best-rated items available.
+        1. As a User, I want to sort the list of available products so I can easily identify the best-selling, best-priced, or best-rated items available.
-        2. As a Shopper, I want to sort a specific category of products so I can find the best-priced or best-rated product in a specific category, or sort the products in that   category by name.
+        2. As a User, I want to sort a specific category of products so I can find the best-priced or best-rated product in a specific category, or sort the products in that   category by name.
-        3. As a Shopper, I want to sort multiple categories of products simultaneously so I can find the best-priced or best-rated products across broad categories, such as       "genres" or "accessories".
+        3. As a User, I want to sort multiple categories of products simultaneously so I can find the best-priced or best-rated products across broad categories, such as       "genres" or "accessories".
-        4. As a Shopper, I want to search a product by name or description so I can find a specific product I would like to purchase.
+        4. As a User, I want to search a product by name or description so I can find a specific product I would like to purchase.
-        5. As a Shopper, I want to see what I've searched for and number of results so I can quickly identify whether the product I want is available or not.
+        5. As a User, I want to see what I've searched for and number of results so I can quickly identify whether the product I want is available or not.

     -   #### Purchasing and Checkout

-        1. As a Shopper, I want to easily select the quantity of a product, if applicable, so I can ensure I dont accidentally select the wrong product or quantity of products.
+        1. As a User, I want to easily select the quantity of a product, if applicable, so I can ensure I dont accidentally select the wrong product or quantity of products.
-        2. As a Shopper, I want to view the items in my cart to be purchased so I can identify the total cost of my purchase and all items I will recieve.
+        2. As a User, I want to view the items in my cart to be purchased so I can identify the total cost of my purchase and all items I will recieve.
-        3. As a Shopper, I want to adjust the quantity of individual items in cart if applicable so I can make changes before checkout.
+        3. As a User, I want to adjust the quantity of individual items in cart if applicable so I can make changes before checkout.
-        4. As a Shopper, I want to easily enter my payment information so I can check out quickly with no hassle.
+        4. As a User, I want to easily enter my payment information so I can check out quickly with no hassle.
-        5. As a Shopper, I want to feel my personal information is safe and secure so I can confidently provide the necessary information required to make a purchase.
+        5. As a User, I want to feel my personal information is safe and secure so I can confidently provide the necessary information required to make a purchase.
-        6. As a Shopper, I want to view an order confirmation before checkout so I can verify that I have not made any mistakes.
+        6. As a User, I want to view an order confirmation before checkout so I can verify that I have not made any mistakes.
-        7. As a Shopper, I want to recieve an email confirmation after checkout so I can keep the confirmation of what I purchased for personal records.
+        7. As a User, I want to recieve an email confirmation after checkout so I can keep the confirmation of what I purchased for personal records.

     -   #### Administration and Store Management

-        1. As a Site Administrator, I want to add a product listing so I can add new products to my store.
+        1. As a User, I want to add a product listing so I can add new products to my store.
-        2. As a Site Administrator, I want to edit or update a product listing so I can change product prices, descriptions, images, and other product information.
+        2. As a User, I want to edit or update a product listing so I can change product prices, descriptions, images, and other product information.
-        3. As a Site Administrator, I want to delete a product so I can remove items that are no longer for sale.
+        3. As a User, I want to delete a product so I can remove items that are no longer for sale.

 -   ### Design
     -   #### Colour Scheme